postplayhouse/jekyll.postplayhouse.com/ticket-info.md

 1. Monty Python’s Spamalot

 Please remember that seats can only be reserved based on availability, so call the box office to secure your seats.
+Also note, as stated above, subscriptions may only be used on 4 or 5 *different productions*.
+This means they cannot be used to see the same production multiple times.

 ## Payment, Cancellations, Exchanges, and Refunds